Laurel, Montana: Ambulance service

 The Laurel Volunteer Ambulance Service was created on June 1, 1976.
 The service is responsible for covering 183 square miles, including the territory within the city limits of Laurel.
 Before the service was formed, a local physician who owned and maintained an ambulance provided services and prehospital emergency care.
 As the needs of the citizens increased and calls for service became more frequent, the City felt an agency ran by city government was better equipped to provide for the people.
 The ambulance service has operated at the Basic Life Support level since 1976.
 The service is licensed through the Montana Department of Public Health and Human Services, and it requires each staff member to maintain a license of at least the Emergency Medical Technician level.

 The service has maintained two ambulances for transport of patients, and also provides a Quick Response SUV for various emergency purposes.
 The ambulance service is dispatched from the Laurel 9-1-1 Center and responds to medical emergency calls within the service area.
 While the service is able to provide some advanced therapies, such as intravenous access and 12-lead ECG monitoring, advanced life support services are provided mainly by American Medical Response-Billings, St. Vincent HELP Flight, Red Lodge Fire-Rescue, and Columbus Fire-Rescue.
 Neighboring agencies are often called to assist the service in meeting the needs of citizens, and Laurel Ambulance Service also provides mutual aid support to the neighboring agencies as well.

 As of 2016, there are 22 active Emergency Medical Technicians and Paramedics providing ambulance services to the citizens of Laurel.

 Education

-The school districts are Laurel Elementary School District and Laurel High School District.
+The Laurel Public School District combines the Laurel Elementary School District and Laurel High School District.
+Matt Torix became superintendent in 2022.

-The Laurel Public School District (a combination of the elementary school district and the high school district) operates three elementary education schools (South, West, and Graff), one middle school, and one high school.
-Matt Torix is the current superintendent.
+The district has four schools.
+Laurel Elementary educates students from kindergarten to 2nd grade.
+Previously named West Elementary, the building was updated and expanded in 2025.
+Laurel Intermediate was newly built for the 2025-26 school year.
+Students there attend 3rd to 5th grade.
+Laurel Middle School educates students from 6th to 8th grade.
+Laurel High School has students from 9th to 12th grade.
 The school team is the Laurel Locomotives.
 School colors are purple and gold.

+Laurel also has two private schools, both Christian based.
+First Baptist Academy teaches students from kindergarten to graduation.
+Branches Academy teaches through 8th grade.